JudyKong/Final-Project/debug-log.md

 Use the code in the Arduino library to make the Capative sensor works The code doesn't work.
-It says " Error Compilling" Maybe the code isn't updated or maybe because I don't have the right resistor on arduino
+It says " Error Compilling" Maybe the code isn't updated or maybe because I don't have the right resistor on arduino upload the library to arduino it works!

 Blink the Led13 when the sensor is touched the LED13 is not blinking
-Maybe soemthing is wrong in the if statement
+Maybe something is wrong in the if statement
 Instead of (led>40), put (total1>40)
 It works!
 The LED blinks

+Make the wave shield play the WAV file in the SD card Error to play file not the right format/size resize the WAV file
+JAPAN.WAV plays successfully

 Repeat the code of the first sensor that plays JAPAN.WAV to play other five audios Indonisia won't play, says " can't play indonishia"